 Why can't I see results for my Facebook post/page/image/link?

 This service is for looking up URLs that would get shared across many social networks, like articles and websites.
 It does not support retrieving shares for any internal things within Facebook or any other social network.

 Troubleshooting Facebook Shares

-If your Facebook shares seem "off," there are a few possibilities here.
-Facebook normalizes shares for pages that declare a canonical URL using either the OpenGraph URL or canonical URL metatags.
+If your Facebook shares seem "incorrect," there are a few possibilities here.
+Facebook normalizes shares for pages that declare a canonical URL using either the Open Graph URL or canonical URL metatags.
 This means they aggregate shares across all URLs that share a canonical URL.
 If the canonical URL is set incorrectly, you may get back limited share data.
 You can use the Facebook Sharing Debugger tool to get more information about the data Facebook has for a given URL.

 Is there a bookmarklet that I can install?

 Yes there is!
 Use the Share Counts Bookmarklet to lookup share counts for any URL from anywhere on the web.
 Drag the bookmarklet below to your bookmarks bar.
 Then, when you’re on a page you want to check share counts for, simply click the bookmarklet: